X

 Section 1: Medical terminology

-1.1) What is the term for the condition of equilibrium (balance) in the body's internal environment?
+1.1) What is the term for the process by which an organism maintains a stable, balanced internal environment?

 1. Differentiation